HarleyGilpin/About-Me/README.md

 - React
 - Node.js

-:trophy: Also, I'm a certified **Microsoft Power Platform** professional.
-My journey as an RPA developer has been enriched with technical proficiency, adaptability, and robust problem-solving.

 ## :dart: Goals
 In the near future, I am determined to:
 - Enhance my expertise with current RPA tools and languages.